-The preparation of financial statements in conformity with Tier 2 PBE accounting standards requires judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, revenue and expenses.
+The preparation of financial statements in conformity with Tier 2 PBE accounting standards requires judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, revenue, and expenses.

 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
-The estimates and assumptions are reviewed on an on-going basis.